21 Presentation Strategies

-The following image of Edgar Dale’s Cone of Experience is a tool that can help you in designing your presentations and assessments (next section).
-When presenting in a classroom, this is easier because you can add authentic active learning into the class time.
-In a traditional classroom, you almost have a captive audience; it is easy to see what is working and what is not and change your teaching style on the fly.
-In an online classroom, you need to captivate your audience during the presentation stage.
-In the classroom, 7 minutes is the average time it takes for the audience to lose interest in a good presentation.
-So it is important to remember to think about ways to bring their attention back to you.
-This isn’t as easy when creating online lectures, and you will need to take some extra steps to make them as engaging as possible.
-This includes fewer words on the screen and more images., Not reading word for word from the slide since the average reader reads faster than you speak and will be done with the text on the slide before you are done with your first point.
+The following image of Edgar Dale’s Cone of Experience is a tool that can help you design your presentations and assessments (next section).
+This is easier when presenting in a classroom because you can add authentic active learning into the class time.
+In a traditional classroom, you have a captive audience; it is easy to see what is working and what is not and change your teaching style on the fly.
+You must captivate your audience during the presentation stage in an online classroom.
+In the classroom, 7 minutes is the average time for the audience to lose interest in a good presentation.
+So, it is important to think about ways to bring their attention back to you.
+This isn’t as easy when creating online lectures, and you must take extra steps to make them as engaging as possible.
+This includes fewer words on the screen and more images.
+Not reading word for word from the slide since the average reader reads faster than you speak and will be done with the slide’s text before you finish your first point.
 You should also keep videos short; best practices are around 3-10 minutes.
 This is where chunking content and building short videos that build on each other come into play.

 License